 By J. L. Starkey

 I can relate to this man in his quest to blaze his own trail.
-It’s a lonely area, this black sheep territory.
+It can be a lonely place, this black sheep territory.
 He probably felt like he was out of place for most of his life.

-He was born into a family steeped in tradition, and his southern roots were “gone-with-the-wind-deep.”
-His family was supportive, loving, ethical, and well-respected in the Richmond area.
+He was born into a family steeped in tradition, and his Southern roots were Gone-with-the-Wind-deep.
+His family was supportive, loving, and well-respected in Richmond.